It may not be the oldest of kitchen gardens but it certainly has enough history to be in our top ten.

 There are also 50 apple trees, plus a wide variety of plums, greengages, nectarines, cherries, pears, damson and currants.

 Roses have long been associated with the Churchill's and their family home, Chartwell in Kent.
-With a walled rose garden alive with colour and a rose avenue bursting with fragrance, it's not hard to see why.
+With a walled rose garden alive with colour and a separate rose avenue bursting with fragrance, it's not hard to see why.
 Uncover the history and romance behind these areas on your next visit to find out why the rose garden was Clementine's favourite place.